Asterki/dimlim/README.md

 # DIMLIM

 DIMLIM is an end-to-end encryption chat app currently in progress.
-With DIMLIM, you can securely chat with your friends and family without worrying about your conversations being intercepted by third parties.
+With DIMLIM, you can securely chat with your friends and family without worrying about your conversations being intercepted by third parties or even the same server.

 ## Features